xzhan96-stf/Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion/README.md

 The file will output the predicted MPS for all N samples and 4124 brain elements in both a "MPS Prediction.mat" file and a "MPS Prediction.csv" file (N * 4124)

+### The whole brain MPS should be output at this time.
+You can read the following sections only if you want to use the model in detailed steps.

 ### Step 2: Python environment setup

 Install python and anaconda (suggested).
 Create a new environment using the conda create command.
 Specify the environment name (replace "myenv" with your desired environment name):